 2003: Scott Stevens sets an NHL record for games played by a defenseman when he competes for the visiting New Jersey Devils against the Mighty Ducks of Anaheim.
 It's the 1,616th NHL game for Stevens, breaking the record held by Larry Murphy, a former teammate with the Washington Capitals.
 New Jersey and Anaheim finish in a 3-3 tie.

-2005: New York Rangers defenseman Marek Malik scores one of the most spectacular shootout goals ever when he beats Washington Capitals goaltender Olaf Kolzig with a between-the-legs shot in the 15th round for a 3-2 victory at Madison Square Garden.
+2005: New York Rangers defenseman Marek Malik scores one of the most spectacular shootout goals ever when he beats Washington Capitals goalie Olaf Kolzig with a between-the-legs shot in the 15th round for a 3-2 victory at Madison Square Garden.
 Malik races in on Kolzig, puts the puck between his legs and shoots it over the goaltender's shoulder for the win.
-It's the offensive highlights of Malik's career; he plays in 691 NHL games and finishes his career with 33 goals.
+It's the offensive highlight of Malik's career; he plays in 691 NHL games and finishes his career with 33 goals.

 Video: Marek Malik pulls puck between legs 15th round winner